Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 The audit's written verdict named the install order.
 Order matters.
 Re-pointing Smart Bidding before fixing the conversion goal would have stripped the campaign's learning history and re-trained against the same corrupted target.

-The audit drove into the Conversion Second Opinion engagement format and from there into a thirty-day install.
+The audit drove into the Conversion Audit engagement format and from there into a thirty-day install.
 The conversion-goal cleanup below is what was installed.

 1. Day one · Demote add-to-cart to secondary